 PP RR TT DD DD DD DD DD DD DD CC

 the msg structure for CAN is just a bit different, and the ELM327 has an entire set of commands specifically for working that protocol. check out the datasheet for complete info on msg structures and all the possible commands.

 - walkthrough of a much more complex data gathering/analysis exercise (CAN-Bus, Mini Cooper)

-you can probably surmise by now that vehicle bus hacking can prove non-trivial. it could be much more complex than my relatively straight-forward example. i’ve read that some manufactures encode longer data across multiple standard msgs using custom schemes. deciphering something like that could prove impractical. deciphering constantly changing data from a running vehicle is also challenging.
+you’ve likely surmised that vehicle bus hacking can prove non-trivial. it could be much more complex than my little example. i’ve read that some manufactures encode longer data across multiple standard msgs using custom schemes. deciphering something like that might be impractical. deciphering constantly changing data from a running vehicle is also challenging.

 i came away from this project frustrated that the majority of data moving about in our vehicles is proprietary. it’s just another example of how society is moving away from a fix-it culture. if this type of information remains confidential, there is no hope of an individual or small repair shop fixing certain types of vehicle problems. we’re not far from a future where cars are as throw-away as iPads. one day i’ll have a Jeep that has to go to the Fiat/Chrysler Genius Bar. there i’ll find out that repairing whatever minor issue it has is too costly because everything is glued together, and that i’m better off buying the new model.